espinbrandon49/globe_master/README.md

 ### Implementation
 The game is implemented in Python using a modular approach.
 A list of dictionaries stores questions and answers, and functions handle tasks like question display, answer validation, and score updates.
 A main game loop drives the gameplay, allowing players to continue or exit after each question.
 Errors like invalid inputs are handled gracefully.
 Testing was conducted to ensure case-insensitive answer validation and smooth badge awarding.

-Include relevant screenshots of your game at different stages of play in the report.

 ## 🖼️ Screenshots

 <details>